brianhornick/PowerBI-Bicycle-Business-Project/README.md

 ### Step 5: Cleaning Up Column Headers

-Before we start creating any measures or visuals, the last thing that would improve our model is to change the column names from lowercase, underscore type (i.e product_name) to proper, spaced type (i.e Product Name) this dataset was originally made in SQL which is likely why it has this format.
-Uisng this M Code expression, this transformation can be done easily:
+Before we start creating any measures or visuals, the last thing that would improve our model is to change the column names from lowercase, underscore type (i.e product_name) to proper, spaced type (i.e Product Name).
+This dataset was originally made in SQL, which is likely why it has this format.
+Using this M Code expression, this transformation can be done easily:

 ```
 = Table.TransformColumnNames(#"Changed Type", each Text.Proper(Text.Replace(_, "_", " ")))
 ```
 The (#"Changed Type") part will just be changed to whatever the last transformation was, luckily the query editor automatically adds this part in anyways when you create a new step in the editor.
-Table.TransformColumnNames as well as Text.Proper and Text.Replace will ensure the column names are changed to proper case, replacing the underscores with spaces.
-Each is used to select all the column names.
+Table.TransformColumnNames as well as Text.Proper and Text.Replace will ensure the column names are changed to proper case, replacing the underscores with spaces. "each" is used to select all the column names.